 In late March she returned to her rented quarters at the residence of John and Susan Babcock at 227 Xerxes Ave. from where she could walk to the Garden.

-Work was being done on a concrete dam over the water channel leading out of the garden.
+Work was being done to place a concrete dam over the water channel leading out of the garden.
 That was completed on May 9.
-The dam would last until the 1950s when Martha Crone would write in her Annual Report to the Board of Park Commissioners (Feb.
-21, 1955) “The dam across the lower end of the pool is beyond our power of repair and needs to be reconstructed, thereby eliminating the dangerous condition caused by its upheaval.”
+The dam would last until the 1950s when Martha Crone would write in her Annual Report to the Board of Park Commissioners (February 21, 1955) “The dam across the lower end of the pool is beyond our power of repair and needs to be reconstructed, thereby eliminating the dangerous condition caused by its upheaval.”

 Her notes on birds and animals during the spring months included these: